 If you need a little more convincing, here are a few more reasons why a strong crowdfunding social media strategy is important:

-- You can reach more people.
+- Reach more people.

 - You can easily engage more potential backers or investors.